 Continuing Development of Argo.
 Alberto di Bene posts the latest version of Argo, a receiving tool for displaying slow CW, that performs FFT spectral analysis and displays it in ways optimized for QRSS.
 Many of the transoceanic LF amateur records were set using Argo at the receiving end.
 Argo has somewhat similar performance to Spectran, but interacts better with the user's soundcard and is customized for QRSS modes.

 WOLF.
-Stewart Nelson devised this unique mode, a variant of BPSK.
-See his announcement of the MS-DOS version for more details.
+Stewart Nelson originally devised this unique mode, a variant of BPSK, as an MS-DOS program.
 Now, a GUI-based version by Wolf Büscher continues to increase the mode's popularity.
-Find the new software at the DL4YHF site.
+Find the new software at the DL4YHF WOLF page.

-Spectrum Lab, at that same link, is another of Wolf's creations.
+Spectrum Lab, at the DL4YHF site, is another of Wolf's creations.
 In conjunction with your computer's sound card, not only is it an especially advanced spectrum analyzer, but it's also a filtering and sound processing tool, and can serve as the demodulator part of a software defined receiver.

 Slow CW for Linux.
 Claudio Girardi (IN3OTD) has released Slow CW software for users of the Linux operating system, currently v 0.42.
 The program (called glfer) contains both transmit and receive capability, the latter including an FFT-based spectrum analyzer somewhat similar to those found in popular Windows Slow CW programs.